Programs | Coast Watchers

 What do I do as a Coast Watcher?

-You will choose a section of beach in your area to collect information once per week.
+Choose a section of beach in your area to collect information once per week.

-The Coastal Centre compiles the data into our long-term dataset for lake-wide monitoring.
+The Coastal Centre compiles the data into our long-term dataset for lake-wide monitoring